SirsiMaster/Assiduous/docs/SIRSI_CONTRACT_AMENDMENT.md

 ---

-## ACCEPTANCE OF AMENDMENT
+## CONTRACT ACCEPTANCE

-This amendment supplements the original contract dated August 12, 2025.
-By signing below, parties agree to the scope adjustments, payment structure, and maintenance terms outlined herein.
+By signing below, parties agree to the enhanced scope, payment structure, and maintenance terms outlined herein.

 **CLIENT ACCEPTANCE:**